practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

-`EventEmitter` is a module which we can include into classes that can send and
+`EventEmitter` is a module that we can include in classes that can send and
 receive events.
-In some sense this is the most important part of our event
+In one sense, this is the most important part of our event
-loop: It defines how we use and reason about events in the system.
+loop: it defines how we use and reason about events in the system.
 Modifying it
 later will require changes all over the place.
-While this particular
+Although this particular
 implementation is a bit more simple than what you'd expect from a real
 library, it covers the fundamental ideas that are common to all
 event-based systems.

 ## The IO loop

-Next up we need something to fire up these events.
+Next, we need something to fire up these events.
 As you will see in
 the following code, the general flow of an event loop is simple:
 detect new events, run their associated callbacks, and then repeat
-the whole process over again.
+the whole process again.

 ```ruby
 class IOLoop